njncalub/startfrom0/lessons/introduction/PITCHME.md

 ## About @njncalub

 * Likes to learn about random stuff
-* Likes to share what I've learned to others
+* Likes to share what he learned to others

 ---

 ## Why?

-* Learn from your (and other's) mistakes.
+* Learn from your (and other's) mistakes
 * Don't give a man a fish...
-* Don't pay it back, pay it forward.
+* Don't pay it back, pay it forward

 ---